+- A The workstation drive and path where the file is to be received.

-The name of the workstation file.
+- The name of the workstation file.

-- C The short name of the host session (h:) from which you are receiving the file, and the host file name (fn).
+- The short name of the host session (h:) from which you are receiving the file, and the host file name (fn).

-- D Optional changes made to the file during transfer.
+- Optional changes made to the file during transfer.
 More than one option can be specified.
 Valid options are:

 - ASCII

 - BINARY (for SBCS sessions)

 - BLANK

 - CLEAR

 - CRLF

 - JISCII (for Japanese DBCS sessions)

 - NOCLEAR

 - NOCRLF (for SBCS sessions)

 - PROGRESS

 - QUIET

 - SO

 - TIME(n)

 - USER